 Raven’s eyes blinked and his head shook, as if he’d swallowed vinegar, not bourbon.
 He whipped a glance at me, paused a moment, then burst into a hybrid caw and snort.
 He seemed to smile – the man-bird face was hard to read – and said, “No. I insist on calling you Patakasu.”

 A long silence followed.
 Had I given Raven the impression I was some sort of Bay Miwok linguist?
 Then he croaked in exasperation, “Patakasu: tiny ant that bites hard.”
 And leaning toward me, Raven rasped, “Surely you can bite harder.”

 What on earth did “surely you can bite harder” mean?

 “I challenge you to Kamata,” said the god.

 “Game of risk.
 You believe yourself clever; you believe you can abuse me better than I you?
 Ha!
 You suffer from delusions of adequacy.”

 It took a moment for the sarcasm to sink in.
 Hey, not bad for someone for whom English is decidedly a second language.
 Then it struck me: if Raven is a jokester, could this be the Kamata?
 A Silly Insults contest?

 “You call me Baril O’Monkeys,” he croaked.
 “But since you are human, Ips O’Facto, I call you Mired in Illusion.”

 Yikes.
-The Miwok god speaks Latin.
+The Volvon god speaks Latin.
 Fine.
 If he wants a Silly Insults contest, I’m in.
 But “Mired in Illusion”?